MarcFaussurier/libftprintf/README.md

 Both funtions rely on AT_EXIT=1 (cf. notes).

 ### notes
-* %b for displaying binary representation of a mem area using a pointer, with a space between each byte, qualifiers for its size, and regulars padding/precision.
-Also
+* %b for working with binary data a pointer.
 ```c
 long double x;